greggman/jsgist/README.md

 - [ ] Mobile

+  Mobile works but could use better styling/layout

 - [ ] Allow embedding

   - [X] Simple: just a page that shows your code
   - [ ] Complex: a page that shows your code with UX, links, avatar, etc...

+- [ ] Use service worker to help debugging

 - [ ] Add tests!!!